jero-dev/Android-Model/README.md

 ## How to use

-  * Key G: Molid model with may
+  * Key S: Solid model with may
   * Key L: Model with lines
   * Key P: Model with points